Why do we need a global Arms Trade Treaty?

 Nearly one million of the 7–8 million firearms produced every year are lost or stolen.

 Additionally, corruption in the defence industry is estimated to cost $20 billion per year.
 The US Department of Commerce estimates that corruption in the arms trade accounts for approximately 50 per cent of all corrupt transactions globally, despite the fact that the value of arms traded annually does not exceed 1 per cent of global trade.
 Corruption and bribery leads to higher transactional and hidden costs, often representing a high percentage of the contract total value for the companies (Transparency International (UK), ‘Preventing Corruption in the Official Arms Trade’, 30 April 2006, Update Note 3.)

-When will this Treaty be signed?
+When will this Treaty enter into force?

-The initial deadline was 2012.
 In July 2012, the United Nation’s Diplomatic Conference on the Arms Trade Treaty produced a draft treaty but failed to adopt it when the United States, followed by Russia, Syria and others requested more time.

 The lack of agreement on a final text was disappointing but not the end of the story.

 On Tuesday 2 April, 2013, more than 90 countries co-sponsored a new resolution in the UN General Assembly to adopt the Arms Trade Treaty.
 The resolution passed in a sweeping victory – 155 in favor, 22 abstentions and only 3 countries opposed – Iran, Syria and North Korea.

 On June 3, 2013, the Arms Trade Treaty opened for signature by all UN member states.
 To date some 119 States have signed the Treaty.
 For the treaty to become binding, 50 states had to ratify it in their own countries.
 This 50 number was topped on 25 September 2014, triggering the 90-day countdown to entry into force, on December 24 2014.

 Will the Treaty really make a difference after it enters into force?